Best Medicare Advantage Plans in Kansas (2026)

 Medicare Advantage Plans Explained

 • Monthly premiums: You'll pay your standard Part B premium plus any plan-specific monthly fees.
-Many Medicare Advantage plans in the Sunflower State charge $0 additional premiums beyond your Part B cost.
+Many Medicare Advantage plans in Kansas charge $0 additional premiums beyond your Part B cost.

-• Maximum out-of-pocket (MOOP) limits: This annual cap protects you from unlimited medical expenses each year.
-Once you hit this limit, your plan covers 100% of remaining costs for covered services.
+• Maximum out-of-pocket (MOOP) limits: This annual cap protects you from unlimited medical expenses.
+Once you hit it, your plan covers 100% of the remaining costs for covered services.

-• Prescription drug coverage: Most Medicare Advantage plans include Part D medication benefits as part of the package.
-Check each plan's drug formulary to confirm your prescriptions are covered and understand any restrictions.
+• Prescription drug coverage: Most Medicare Advantage plans bundle Part D medication benefits into the package.
+Check each plan's drug formulary to confirm your prescriptions are covered and note any restrictions.

 Cigna